AWS Reserved Instances: Pros/Cons, Types & Use Cases

 Benefits of AWS Reserved Instances

-Reserved instances offer cost predictability for long-term workloads, substantial savings over on-demand rates, and the ability to reserve capacity in a specific Availability Zone.
-These benefits make AWS RIs particularly useful for enterprises that can predict their computing needs.
+Reserved Instances (RIs) are a cornerstone of AWS FinOps, offering predictable costs for long-term workloads, substantial savings over on-demand rates, and the ability to reserve capacity in a specific Availability Zone.
+These benefits make AWS RIs particularly valuable for enterprises practicing FinOps, as they can align predictable costs with optimized budgets and resource planning.

-Beyond cost savings, RIs provide stability in application deployment, especially in capacity-restricted scenarios.
-Users can ensure their critical applications run smoothly without facing capacity risks.
-Predictable costs and savings enable better budget management and financial planning.
+Beyond cost savings, RIs enhance stability in application deployment, especially in capacity-restricted scenarios.
+Organizations can ensure their critical applications run smoothly without facing capacity risks.
+Predictable costs and savings enable better budget management and financial planning—key components of any effective AWS FinOps strategy.

 On-Demand vs Reserved Instances vs Convertible RIs vs Savings Plans: What’s the Difference?